Danhayes3008/milestone-project-3/README.md

 Drop-down menu a few times (usually just twice). another bug is were there is a big unused space at the bottom of the instructions section of each recipe. i have not figured out how to fix this yet but it does not effect the site.

+The add recipe form has been fixed so that the category and subcategory selectors nolonger send you to an error page if not filled in, but i was unable to get a working notification system to tell the user that they need to select stuff in those two sections to continue as i ran out of time for this project.
+When a flash message pops up the navbar changes. this does not effect the site at all as once the notification has been closed and page refreshed (gone to another page or reloaded the same page) the issue goes away.

 -----------------------------------------------------------